 2. to continue to promote affordable connectivity, as a fundamental requirement for mobilizing new and emerging telecommunications/ICTs for sustainable development;

-3. to consider how the use of shared digital services can support sustainable development by lowering the cost of doing business, improving service offerings and enabling access to new markets, particularly in areas such as 5G roll-out;
+3. [to consider how the use of shared digital services can support sustainable development by lowering the cost of doing business, improving service offerings and enabling access to new markets, particularly in areas such as 5G roll-out;]

-4. to consider adopting policy and regulatory measures that facilitate infrastructure deployment in rural and isolated areas, including the sharing of infrastructure, interconnectivity and effective use of spectrum;
+4. [to consider adopting policy and regulatory measures that facilitate infrastructure deployment in rural and isolated areas, including the sharing of infrastructure[, on commercial terms], interconnection and effective use of spectrum;]

 invites Member States, Sector Members and other stakeholders to work collaboratively

-1. to reinforce the existing links between the WSIS Action Lines, in particular Action Lines 5 and 7, and the Sustainable Development Goals and targets;
+1. to reinforce the existing links between the WSIS Action Lines, in particular [Action Lines 5 and 7], and the Sustainable Development Goals and targets;

-3. to consider policies to ensure that applications benefit citizens, businesses, governments and other stakeholders, particularly in areas such as AI, IoT, 5G, Big Data and OTTs;
+2. [to consider policies to ensure that applications benefit citizens, businesses, governments and other stakeholders, particularly in areas such as AI, IoT, 5G, Big Data and OTTs;]

-4. to increase investment in network infrastructure deployment, including 5G and next-generation technologies, in order to strengthen ubiquitous Internet connectivity, which will mobilize new and emerging telecommunications/ICTs;
+3. [to increase investment in network infrastructure deployment, including 5G and next-generation technologies, in order to strengthen ubiquitous Internet connectivity, which will mobilize new and emerging telecommunications/ICTs];

-5. to continue to share their own experiences on 5G, connectivity, and bridging the digital divide to the ongoing discussions at the ITU on promoting sustainable development;
+4. [to continue to share their own experiences on 5G, connectivity, and bridging the digital divide to the ongoing discussions at the ITU on promoting sustainable development];

-6. to promote new and potentially transformative models to accelerate connectivity, such as the GIGA initiative of ITU and UNICEF;
+5. to promote new and potentially transformative models to accelerate connectivity, such as the GIGA initiative of ITU and UNICEF;